assemblee-virtuelle/semapps/website/docs/packages/inference.md

 - Extract the inverse relations from provided OWL files
 - Automatically generate inverse links on create/update/delete operations
-- Add the new triples directly to the triple store
+- Add or remove the triples directly to the triple store, in a single query
 - More inference types are planned in the future

 ## Dependencies